Public website overview

 Custom objects on the public website

-- Facilities - Identify shelters, critical facilities
+- Facilities - Shelters, critical facilities

 Privacy considerations